Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

-Like any films, the sequels aren't perfect, but they actually offer more explanation for Rey's development than we might initially think, albeit subtly at times.
-Hopefully this will only add to your enjoyment of the latest Star Wars saga, but for now, vote for your favorite trilogy and I'll see you at our next Star Wars review!
+Like any film, the sequels aren't perfect, but they actually offer more explanation for Rey's development than we might initially think, albeit subtly at times.
+Hopefully, this will only add to your enjoyment of the latest Star Wars saga, but for now, vote for your favorite trilogy and I'll see you at our next Star Wars review!

 © 2020 Jeremy Gill

 Jeremy Gill (author) from Louisiana on May 09, 2020:

 Thanks, I hope you're safe as well!
 There's a confirmed Obi-Wan film (with Ewan McGregor returning), and the ongoing television series "The Mandalorian" (of Baby Yoda fame), so the saga should continue for many years.